 A few days ago I reviewed the Antec Trilight LED Fan.
 Today I'm going to take a closer look on another type of fan from the 'modding scene' also from Antec.
 It cools your system and lights up under UV light, I'm talking about the Antec UV Fans.
 I've got the blue one for you, which in my opinion looks the coolest.
 They're also avaible in green and orange.

 Just like the LED fan the UV fan came in a white box and not in a nice retail package, but I'm sure it'll have one when you buy it in a shop or directly from Antec's website (if you're living in the US or Canada).
-The fan had a transparant blue colour, thus bringing in some more colour in your case.
-But I do think that it would have been nice if they also had some UV fans avaible with a clear UV reactive coat.
+The fan had a transparent blue color, thus bringing in some more color in your case.
+But I do think that it would have been nice if they also had some UV fans available with a clear UV reactive coat.

 Features and specifications of this fan

 Overall these specifications are like most other 80mm fans.
 They aren't super high performance 80mm fans which push out 70CFM or more and produce a LOT of noise.
 But the Antec UV fans have an average airflow and the noise production is also average.
 Compared to most other UV fans they have a good noise/airflow ratio.